borismus/lightning/README.md

 Before blog update:

-- Pack it up into a convenient installation (including inotify, dropbox, etc).
-- Make icon work on iOS
 - Change main page title to nothing (remove Welcome)
 - Put unformatted meta descriptions into the page.

 Before lightning release:

+- Pack it up into a convenient installation (including inotify, dropbox, etc).
 - Should there be a git repo clone involved?
 - submit to pypi
 - BUG: What about including `{{...}}` in the markup?